-In Windows with R CMD you may also specify your own '\.bat' or '\.exe' file instead of one of the built-in commands.
-It will be run with the following environment variables set appropriately: R\HOME, R\VERSION, R\CMD, R\OSTYPE, PATH, PERL5LIB, and TEXINPUTS.
-For example, if you already have 'latex.exe' on your path, then will run LATEX on 'mydoc.tex', with the path to R's 'share/texmf' macros added to TEXINPUTS.
+In Windows with R CMD you may also specify your own '.bat', '.exe', '.sh' or '.pl' file.
+It will be run under the appropriate interpreter (Perl for '.pl') with several environment variables set appropriately, including R_HOME, R_VERSION, R_CMD, R_OSTYPE, PATH, PERL5LIB, and TEXINPUTS.
+For example, if you already have 'latex.exe' on your path, then will run LATEX on 'mydoc.tex', with the path to R's 'share/texmf' macros appended to TEXINPUTS.
+(Unfortunately, this does not help with the MiKTeX build of LATEX.)

-'''

 R CMD latex.exe mydoc

-'''